 In addition to being a legendary global businessman and academic, Bill is also adventurous and fun-loving, which I feel is a vital ingredient of life.
 Given Bill’s youthful love and enthusiasm for people worldwide, the wild in Africa, sports photography, and more, I can see and sense that friends around the world love him back dearly.

-I am also most grateful and honored that Bill has been a senior advisor and investor for my company.
+I am also most grateful and honored that Bill has been a senior advisor for my company.
 Whenever available, Bill always tirelessly provides inspirational and insightful speeches in front of our community.
 When requested, Bill thoughtfully provides words of wisdom on how to build value and manage risks.
 Without his support and guidance, we would not have become the education technology and in-center service market category leader it has become today.